RasmooL/deep-rl/README.md

 ## How to run
 Install [Tensorflow](https://github.com/tensorflow/tensorflow) in Python 2.7.

-Install [Sacred](https://sacred.readthedocs.org/en/latest/index.html) (only necessary for supplied run scripts, you can make your own).
+Install [Sacred](https://sacred.readthedocs.org/en/latest/index.html) (only necessary for supplied run scripts, you can make your own and not use it).

 Install [ALE](https://github.com/mgbellemare/Arcade-Learning-Environment).